How to care for your Yucca Cane

 Your Yucca Cane does not require any extra humidity, but will appreciate an occasional misting.

-Fertilize your Yucca Cane once a year in the spring with liquid plant food.
+Fertilize your Yucca Cane 1-2 times a year in the spring and summer with liquid plant food.
 Be sure to dilute the fertilizer to half of the recommended strength and apply only to damp soil.

 Yucca Plants are mildly toxic to pets and humans.
 Typically, ingestion will cause mouth and stomach irritation and possible vomiting.